Acry/PyGObject-GTK/Gtk/Text/View/Drawing/Notes.md

 In the CB I `return False`, because I do not want to prevent further handling of the `signal "draw"`.

-Check out what happens if one return `True`
+Check out what happens if one return `True`.

 ## Examples
 [Draw a Line](./"01 Draw Line.md")